 Click the Filter button on the side pane and combine filters to narrow down your results.

-How to Use Evidence to Address Policies with Excessive Permission?
+Use Evidence to Address Policies with Excessive Permission

 When reviewing a policy, use the “Evidence for Excessive Permission” that pinpoints unnecessary permissions in AWS IAM policies and helps you understand and address excessive permission.